Two new families of fourth-order explicit exponential Runge--Kutta methods with four stages for first-order differential

-The coefficients of (\ref{Tableau-ERK51}) and (\ref{Tableau-ERK41}) are the matrix exponentials, and their computational cost depends on evaluations of matrix exponentials heavily.
-Normally, it is needed to recalculate the coefficients of them at each time step once we consider the variable stepsize technique in practice.
-The choice of $a_{21}=\frac{1}{3}, a_{31}=-\frac{1}{3}, a_{32}=1, a_{41}=1, a_{42}=-1, a_{43}=1$ and $b_1=\frac{1}{8}, b_2=\frac{3}{8}, b_3=\frac{3}{8}, b_4=\frac{1}{8}$ also satisfies the order conditions (\ref{order condition}).
-Therefore we can get another fourth-order MVERK method with four stages as follows:
+As claimed by Hochbruck et al. \cite{Hochbruck2005a}, the methods \eqref{Tableau-ERK51} and \eqref{Tableau-ERK41} do not satisfy the stiff-order conditions strictly, but to a weak form.
+The coefficients of (\ref{Tableau-ERK51}) and (\ref{Tableau-ERK41}) are matrix exponentials, normally, it is needed to recalculate the coefficients of them at each time step once we consider the variable stepsize technique in practice.
+The coefficients $a_{ij}$, $b_i$, for $i,j=1, \ldots, s$ of MVERK methods are real constants, which can greatly reduce the computational cost of matrix exponentials.